One-Loop Radiative Correction to the Triple Higgs Coupling in the Higgs Singlet Model: Introduction

 {Searching} for BSM physics is one of the most important goals of high energy physics.
 The most direct way is to increase the energy of the colliders and see whether there are new heavy resonances, while it is always hard or even impossible to construct the very high energy colliders because of the limitations from the expanses, technologies and so on.
 However there are other methods to achieve this goal.
 The new heavy particles will leave footprints at the electro-weak scale through loop effects.
 We may have indirect signals for the BSM through some physical quantities which are sensitive to the heavy particles.

 {The} minimal extension of the SM in the scalar sector is to add a real gauge singlet.
 The Higgs singlet model (HSM) has been studied exhaustively in a lot of papers.
-For example, Ref. \cite{Robens:2015gla} studied a model which includes a $Z_2$ symmetry spontaneously breaking real Higgs singlet and the author considered the theoretical and phenomenological constraints of this model.
-Ref. \cite{Chen:2014ask} explored the resonant di-Higgs production in the 14TeV hadron collider with an additional intermediate, heavy mass Higgs boson.
+For example, Ref. \cite{Pruna:2013bma,Robens:2015gla} studied a model which includes a $Z_2$ symmetry spontaneously breaking real Higgs singlet and the author considered the theoretical and phenomenological constraints on this model.
+Ref. \cite{Chen:2014ask} explored the resonant di-Higgs production at the 14TeV hadron collider with an additional intermediate, heavy mass Higgs boson.
 Ref. \cite{Barger:2007im} considered two scenarios: there was (no) mixing between the SM Higgs and the singlet.
-Then, they analyzed the constraints from electro-weak precision observables, LHC Higgs phenomenology and dark matter phenomenology.
-Ref. \cite{Bojarski:2015kra,Costa:2015llh} emphasized the heavy-to-light Higgs boson decay at the NLO.
-Ref. \cite{Kanemura:2015fra} focused on the one-loop radiative corrections in the HSM and they performed the numerical calculations for the $hZZ$, $hWW$, $hf\bar{f}$, $h\gamma\gamma$, $h\gamma{Z}$, $hgg$ couplings, but not for triple $h$ coupling, which is the main topic in this paper.
+Then, they analyzed the constraints from electro-weak precision observables (EWPO), LHC Higgs phenomenology and dark matter phenomenology.
+Ref. \cite{Falkowski:2015iwa} analyzed direct and indirect constraints on the parameter regions and the prospects for observing the decay of the heavier state into a pair of the 125 GeV Higgs.
+Ref. \cite{Choi:1993cv,Ham:2004cf} discussed the electro-weak phase transition (EWPT) in this model.
+Ref. \cite{Camargo-Molina:2016moz} calculated all one-loop scalar vertices using the effective potential approach.
+Ref. \cite{Bojarski:2015kra} emphasized the heavy-to-light Higgs boson decay at the electro-weak next-to-leading (NLO) order.
+Ref. \cite{Kanemura:2015fra} focused on the one-loop radiative corrections in the HSM and performed the numerical calculations for the $hZZ$, $hWW$, $hf\bar{f}$, $h\gamma\gamma$, $h\gamma{Z}$, $hgg$ couplings, but not for triple $h$ coupling, which is the main topic in this paper.